flexera-public/policy_templates/compliance/aws/instances_without_fnm_agent_on_premise/README.md

 ## AWS Required Permissions

-This policy requires permissions to describe EC2 Instances.
+This policy requires permissions to describe EC2 instances.
 The AWS user credentials contained in those credentials will require the following permissions:

 ```javascript